iterative/dvc.org/public/static/docs/command-reference/push.md

   to save different experiments or project checkpoints.
 Note that both options can be combined, for example using the `-aT` flag.

-- `-d`, `--with-deps` - one or more `targets` should be specified for this option to have effect.
-Determines files to upload by tracking dependencies to the target DVC-files (stages).
+- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-files (stages).
+If no `targets` are provided, this option is ignored.
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not push files referenced in later stages than the `targets`.

-- `-R`, `--recursive` - determines the files to push by searching each target directory and its subdirectories for DVC-files to inspect. `targets` is expected to contain one or more directories for this option to have effect.
+- `-R`, `--recursive` - determines the files to push by searching each target directory and its subdirectories for DVC-files to inspect.
+If there are no directories among the `targets`, this option is ignored.

 - `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the uploading of files from the remote.
 The default value is